markokfs/dhnpype/README.md

 ---

-## Project Overview
+## Overview

-**DHNpype** models steady-state heat losses and flow properties for a single branch (supply + return) of a district heating & cooling network pipeline.
+**DHNpype** models steady-state heat losses and flow properties for a single branch (supply and return) of a district heating & cooling network pipeline.

 The software was developed as part of a reserach project at the University of Ljubljana (Slovenia) to support studies of energy transformation scenarios.